kyleichan/academic-kickstart/content/post/apple_health/index.md

 # <a name="intro">Introduction</a>

-If you have an Apple Watch, your heart rate is being recorded at various times throughout the day in beats per minute (bpm).
+If you have an Apple Watch, your heart rate (HR) is being recorded at various times throughout the day in beats per minute (bpm).
 If you want a quick way to look at your HR data on your iPhone, I recommend the free Cardiogram app.
 But if you want to analyze your HR data on your computer, you'll need to go through a few more steps.

 # Step 1: Export your Apple Health data

-Open the Health app on your iPhone.
-From the Summary page, go to your account info by tapping the circle icon in the top-right corner with your initials in it.
+On your iPhone, open the Health app.
+This app comes pre-installed on your iPhone.

+From the Summary page, go to your account info (tap the circle icon in the top-right corner with your initials in it).
 Scroll down to the bottom and tap "Export All Health Data."
 You can email the file to yourself as an attachment or save it to a cloud storage service like Dropbox.

 On your computer, unzip the "export.zip" file.
 Note that the full file size may end up being quite large, even more than 1 GB.
-Inside the unzipped "export" folder, you'll find another folder called "apple_health_export".
-Move this folder to an area where you'd like to save your data.
+Within the unzipped "export" folder, you'll find another folder called "apple_health_export".
+Move this folder to a place on your computer where you'd like to save your data.
 Later, you'll set this as your working directory.

 # Step 2: Use R to Load the XML File

 Apple Health data is stored in an XML file called "export.xml".
-You won't be able to read this using Excel.
-You can take a look at with a text editor like Notepad, but it'll be difficult to read as a text file.
-R will allow us to load the XML file and convert it to a usable data table.
+You won't be able to read this using Excel, but R will allow us to load the XML file and convert it to a usable data table.

 In R, load the following libraries:
 ```